AIC333-arc/-XGNH-XGBoost-Parallel-Multi-Model-Guided-Neural-Network-Hyper-Parameter-Auto-Tuner/README.md

 This Auto XGBoost Hyperparameter Tuner was my original idea.
 While I used ChatGPT to generate the initial code, I meticulously reviewed and understood every line.

 The tuner is highly adaptable and user-friendly—you can customize iterations, hyperparameters, activation functions, and more.
 The beauty of this project lies in its flexibility and ease of modification.

+I also used the python libraries described in the code.